- Military Life Cycle

 Another great resource for eating healthy on a budget is the military commissary, which sells groceries and household goods at an average of 30% less than other markets and stores.
 Before your grocery run, visit the commissary website, a great network of information where you can:

-- Snag simple, healthy recipes for your meal planning or last-minute meal.
+- Snag simple, healthy recipes for your meal planning or last-minute meal ideas.
 Narrow your recipe search by selecting Dietitian Approved under the Browse Recipes section.

 - Review the Savings Aisle to see what’s on sale for the week and preview the promotional prices before making your shopping list.